britishgas-engineering/ember-appointment-slots-pickers/README.md

 ## Leveraging composition to give power to the developers ##

-You will find in the dummy app lots of examples on how to use these components, some of them are also summarized below:
+You will find in the [dummy app](https://britishgas-engineering.github.io/ember-appointment-slots-pickers/#/demo) lots of examples on how to use these components, some of them are also summarized below:

 ### Easy slot picker ###

-For those who want to run fast, we created an easy to use but non-customizable and non-extendable default slot picker, that you can just drop in your app like so:
+For those who are on a rush, we created an easy to use but non-customizable and non-extendable default slot picker, that you can just drop in your app like so:
 ```hbs
   {{easy-slot-picker
     appointmentSlots=model.appointmentSlots